 Lynn’s story began when he was a young teen.
 His father, who was a carpenter, experienced difficulty walking.
 His diagnosis of multiple sclerosis came soon afterward.
-His life and that of his The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family. changed dramatically with his diagnosis because at that time no treatments were available for MS. Lynn remembers his Dad’s health declining quickly and progressing rapidly from a wheelchair to a bed and him dying from MS complications before he turned fifty.
+His life and that of his family changed dramatically with his diagnosis because at that time no treatments were available for MS. Lynn remembers his Dad’s health declining quickly and progressing rapidly from a wheelchair to a bed and him dying from MS complications before he turned fifty.
 Lynn watched as he struggled with depression and the frustration of having others do everything for him.

 Determined that the same would not happen to him, Lynn lead a somewhat healthy lifestyle.
 He loved to cook and focused on eating fresh foods he prepared himself.
 He avoided preservatives and kept up with “healthy living through food” trends.
 He was slim, physically fit, and rarely got sick.
 He often worked outside, which exposed him to a lot of Vitamin D known to be useful for restoring the neurological balance of the body.

 On the other hand, Lynn was a musician playing in bars and clubs filled with heavy smoking nearly every weekend.
 He smoked from the age of eleven through fifty and drank alcohol almost every day.
 Following in his father’s footsteps as a carpenter, he was exposed to lots of glues, paints, solvents, arsenic, and other harsh chemicals which may have been harmful and contributed to his condition.